How to Track Amazon Affiliate Links in WordPress

 monsterinisghts-affilaite-tracking

-So, let’s go back to Pretty Links for a second.
+So, let’s go back to ThirstyAffiliates for a second.

-If all of your Amazon links are set up to go to www.yoursitehere.com/amazon/producthere, then you’ll want to put /amazon/ in your MonsterInsights paths:
+If all of your Amazon links are set up to go to www.yoursitehere.com/recommends/producthere (this is how ThirstyAffiliates will set them up for you), then you’ll want to put /recommends/ in your MonsterInsights path:

 Step 3: View Your Reports